tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

     16 endfunction : new
     17 endclass : simple_item

-Line 1 Derives data items from uvm_sequence_item so they can be generated in a procedural sequence.
+Line 1 Derives data items from `UVMSequenceItem` so they can be generated in a procedural sequence.
 See Section 3.10.2 for more information.